teaxyz/chai/core/README.md

 - Downloading tarball files
 - Extracting contents to a specified directory
-- Maintaining a latest symlink so we always know where to look
+- Maintaining a "latest" symlink so we always know where to look

 ### 4. [Logger](logger.py)